WHAT YOU NEED TO KNOW

 WITHDRAWING FROM SCHOOL:

 If you received federal student aid and withdraw from all classes prior to completing 60% of the semester, you must repay some or all of the financial aid you received.
-The amount to be returned is determined by the number of days you attended class or the date you officially withdrew from the college.
+The amount you must repay is determined by the number of days you attended class or the date you officially withdrew from the college.
 The 60% point of the semester is:

 We recommend that you meet with an advisor in the Financial Aid Office and your Academic Counselor prior to dropping classes.